finos/common-domain-model/documentation/source/documentation-style-guide.rst

 The CDM
 ^^^^^^^

 The model should be referred to as *the CDM*, without any ownership mention.
-The only exception is the `Overview of the ISDA CDM <https://docs.rosetta-technology.io/cdm/readme.html>`_ at the beginning of the user documentation when the CDM is introduced as *the ISDA CDM*.
+The only exception is the `Overview of the ISDA CDM <https://docs.rosetta-technology.io/cdm/readme.html>`_ section at the beginning of the user documentation when the CDM is introduced as *the ISDA CDM*.

 General data definition components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^